-A. Overview
+Overview

-The Alliance Board of Governors (BOG) appoints and oversees the Health Care Quality Committee (HCQC), Pharmacy & Therapeutics (P&T) Committee, Peer Review/Credentialing Committee (PRCC), Member Advisory Committee, and Compliance Committee which in turn, provide the authority, direction, guidance, and resources to enable Alliance staff to carry out the QI Program.
+The Alliance Board of Governors (BOG) appoints and oversees the Quality Improvement Health Equity Committee (QIHEC), Pharmacy & Therapeutics (P&T) Committee, Peer Review/Credentialing Committee (PRCC), Community Advisory Committee, and Compliance Committee which in turn, provide the authority, direction, guidance, and resources to enable Alliance staff to carry out the QIHE Program.

-The organizational chart in Appendix A displays the reporting relationships for key staff responsible for QI activities at the Alliance.
+The organizational chart in Appendix A displays the reporting relationships for key staff responsible for QIHE activities at the Alliance.
 Appendix B displays the committee reporting relationship and organizational bodies.

-B. Board of Governors
+Board of Governors

-The Alliance BOG is appointed by the Alameda County Board of Supervisors and consists of up to 15 members who represent member, provider, and community partner stakeholders.
-The BOG is the final decision-making authority for the Alliance QI program.
+The Alliance BOG is appointed by the Alameda County Board of Supervisors and consists of up to 15 members who represent members, provider, and community partner stakeholders.
+The BOG is the final decision-making authority for the Alliance QIHE Program.
 Its duties include:

-- Reviewing annually, updating, and approving the QI program description, defining the scope, objectives, activities, and structure of the program. - Reviewing and approval of the annual QI report and evaluation of QI studies, activities, and data on utilization and quality of services. - Assessing QI program's effectiveness and direct modification of operations as indicated. - Defining the roles and responsibilities of HCQC. - Designating a physician member of senior management with the authority and responsibility for the overall operation of the quality management program, who serves on HCQC. - Appointing and approving the roles of the Chief Medical Officer (CMO) and other management staff in the QI program. - Receiving a report from the CMO on the agenda and actions of HCQC.
+- Reviewing annually, updating, and approving the QIHE Program description, defining the scope, objectives, activities, and structure of the program. - Reviewing and approval of the annual QIHE report and evaluation of QIHE studies, activities, and data on utilization and quality of services. - Assessing QIHE Program's effectiveness and direct modification of operations as indicated. - Defining the roles and responsibilities of QIHEC. - Designating a physician member of senior management with the authority and responsibility for the overall operation of the QIHE program, who serves on QIHEC. - Appointing and approving the roles of the Chief Medical Officer (CMO), including the support of the Chief Health Equity Officer, and other management staff in the QIHE Program. - Receiving a report from the CMO on the agenda and actions of QIHEC.